 What Happened Next

-It was an intense experience at times, but by the end of it I was ready to get back into business.
+It was an intense six weeks, and by the end of it I was ready to get back into business.

 As you will know if you have heard my story before, it was at this stage in my life that I took on my proofreading business as a full time project.